reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 }
 ```
 We have defined the `QueryResolver` class as a Service class to resolve the root Query type in our GraphQL schema.
-In our example app, this service class is injected with a `ProductRepositor` object to fetch product data from an H2 Database.
+In our example app, this service class is injected with a `ProductRepository` object to fetch product data from an H2 Database.

 We next add a resolver for the `Manufacturer` object type:
 ```java